guenthertom/stata-crashcourse/units/unit06_dataset_building/README.md

 <summary>💡 Hint</summary>

 The *help* file for `merge` will soon become your best friend. <br>
-You can temporarily open new data sets, run commands on them, and store them, if you use `preserve` and `restore`.
+You can temporarily open new datasets, run commands on them, and store them, if you use `preserve` and `restore`.

 </details>